 Following law school, Chris served as a law clerk for Judge Fred I. Parker of the United States Court of Appeals for the Second Circuit.
 Chris began his career in private practice at a prominent law firm in Chicago.
 He joined Ogletree’s Indianapolis office in 2007.

 Chris serves on the Employment Disputes Committee and the Arbitration Committee of CPR: International Institute for Conflict Prevention & Resolution and on the Executive Committee to the Federalist Society’s Labor & Employment Practice Group.
 In 2013, Chris served as Chair of the Indianapolis Bar Association’s Labor and Employment Section.
-He was appointed by the U.S. District Court for the Southern District of Indiana to the Board of Directors for Indiana Federal Community Defender, Inc., which provides representation to indigent clients in federal court.
+By appointment of the U.S. District Court for the Southern District of Indiana, he served two terms on the Board of Directors for Indiana Federal Community Defender, Inc., which provides representation to indigent clients in federal court.
 Chris is also a member of the Board of Managers of the University of Pennsylvania Law School Alumni Society.